Make homemade gremolata with garden herbs

 3. Top and tail the garlic.

-4. Using a heavy knife chop them all finely.
+6. Using a heavy knife chop them all finely.

 Cilantro gremolata ingredientsGremolata ingredients: green herb, lemon zest and garlic

 Speaking of pesto it's almost as simple with the addition of nuts and a hard cheese; it too can be frozen for use all year round when you have a glut of sweet basil in your garden.
-Like all vegetables they soon wilt and lose half of their goodness when bought from the shops; so easy and rewarding to grow.
+Like most vegetables they soon wilt and lose half of their goodness when bought from the shops; easy and rewarding to grow.

 Microplane